-This is called coprophagia and is an essential part of their digestive process.
+This is called coprophagia and is an essential part of the digestive process of these hind gut fermenters.
 Horses and rabbits that are denied this activity suffer from severe nutritional imbalances.

-Chewing vegetation and plants helps break down the cell walls of those plants.
-Enzymes do more work to break done the tough cell walls of plant food.
+Chewing vegetation with specially adapted herbivore teeth helps break down the cell walls of those plants.
+Enzymes do more work to break down the tough cell walls of plant food.